filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 Projects like [LocalStack](https://localstack.cloud/) and [Moto](https://docs.getmoto.org/en/latest/) are web applications that emulate AWS cloud - they provide the same API and behavior for _local development and testing_.
 [Similar tools](https://testcontainers.com/modules/?category=cloud) exist for other cloud providers.
-Cloud emulators are tested against a real cloud provider to ensure they behave the same; hence, they're verified mocks.
+Cloud emulators are tested separately against a real cloud provider to ensure they behave the same; hence, they're verified mocks.
 However, they're still not always accurate.
 You might encounter some corner cases where the mocks didn't catch a problem, and it surfaced only in a real environment.
 Check out [LocalStack feature coverage](https://docs.localstack.cloud/user-guide/aws/feature-coverage/) and [Moto supported services](https://docs.getmoto.org/en/latest/docs/services/index.html) for more details.